Magnushhoie/fuz/README.md

   -m, --max-lines    Max lines read per file (50000) -s, --max-size     Max file-size to search (1M)
-  -f, --fuzzy-search Enable fuzzy instead of exact search --dir              Print search directory to terminal -h, --help         Print this help and exit
+  -f, --fuzzy-search Enable fuzzy instead of exact search --dir              Print and open search directory -h, --help         Print this help and exit
 ```

 ## Compatibility
 Compatible with bash 3.2+ and zsh 5.9+.
-Tested on MacOS Mojave/Big Sur and Ubuntu 21.04.
+Tested on Ubuntu 21.04 and MacOS Monterey/Mojave/Big Sur.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.